PencilCode/reference/documents/turtle/Sprite.html.md

 **new Sprite** creates a new sprite.

 **new Sprite** can create a blank canvas that you can draw on and create your own shapes.
-By default, a new sprite is an invisible 256 pixel square but you can change its [color](colors.html) and size.
+By default, a new sprite is an invisible 256 pixel square, but you can change its [color](colors.html) and size.

 First, name the sprite by setting a variable.
 Once the sprite has a name like `penny`, you can draw on it using [drawon](drawon.html).